by Brian K. Asbury

 “You ask a lot of questions, don’t you?”
 Firestorm said, trying to divert attention from the last one.
 “Yeah, I got my powers back — no thanks to you or that ersatz James Bond, Stacker.
 Who still hasn’t got here, as you’ve probably noticed.”

 “Right,” she said, thinking the matter over.
 “You probably aren’t going to explain how you got your powers back, are you?”
 Firestorm shook his head.
-“OK, I can live with that, but I’m not sure Stacker will agree with those sentiments.
+“Okay, I can live with that, but I’m not sure Stacker will agree with those sentiments.
 Where’s Moran?”

 “Back there,” he replied, indicating the bedroom with his thumb, “sleeping the sleep of the righteous — not!
 Hey, I just had an idea!”